 - Generic Medicines and Healthcare Practice Sectors met jointly to address quality across the healthcare continuum and advancing access to quality generic medicines and patient care

-- Dietary Supplements Sector considered ways to support the practitioner – patient discussion about quality in prescribed dietary supplements
+- Dietary Supplements Sector considered ways to support the practitioner – consumer discussion about quality of dietary supplements

 - Multiple Sectors convened during the three-part Convention Exchange Series on Ensuring a Resilient Supply Chain: A Shared Imperative to share their diverse perspectives, expertise, and insights about the barriers and potential solutions to global pharmaceutical supply chain vulnerabilities.
 The summary report provides discussion highlights, updates on related USP initiatives, such as the Medicine Supply Map and the launch of the USP Advanced Manufacturing Technology Lab, as well as recommendations to support resiliency in multiple stages of the medicines supply chain.